Michael Norberg

 About the Author

-While recovering from a car accident, Michael created three outlines to fortify his connection with God for renewed strength: why connect with God for strength, how to connect for strength, and supplemental sources of strength.
-After drafting a preface to this study, the notion of worship thrust him on an illuminating journey.
+To fortify his connection with God for renewed strength, Michael produced three study guides: 1.
+Why connect with God for strength, 2.
+How to connect for strength, and 3.
+Sources of strength.
+While drafting a preface for this study, the notion of worship thrust him on an illuminating journey.
 With the precision of a clinical scientist, Michael compiled comprehensive data tables detailing how individuals and groups worshiped God both in heaven and on earth, and what triggered each response of worship.
-The results of this research compel us to reconsider inferior notions about God and false assumptions about worship.
+The result of this biblical research compels us to reconsider inferior notions of God and false assumptions about worship.

 Hobbies include competitive swimming, photography, snow skiing, and scuba diving.
 He coaches US Masters Swimming, has served as a certified coach for USA Swimming, and belongs to the Athletic Hall of Fame at Notre Dame High School, Missouri University of Science and Technology, and Kansas City Corporate Challenge.